 I would definitely encourage everybody to see an OSF play this season!
 If you are wanting something kid-friendly, and your children are over the age of 6, I would recommend The Wiz.
 I was also told depending on the age of the children, it’s possible that “Twelfth Night” and/or “Great Expectations” would be a good bet as well.

 Also, OSF has their doors open in the mornings for people to see inside the Elizabethan Theatre!
-You aren’t allowed to take photos inside when a show is going on, but if youre curious to see what the stage looks like, take a look in the mornings!
+You aren’t allowed to take photos inside when a show is going on, but if you’re curious to see what the stage looks like, you can go inside the gates in the mornings!

 We also LOVE the FREE Green Shows “on the bricks” right outside the Allen Elizabethan Theater!
-They have shows Tuesday through Sunday each night starting at 6:45.
+They have summer shows Tuesday through Sunday each night starting at 6:45pm.
 We have seen a handful of performers and have enjoyed each one!
 The majority of the shows are definitely kid-friendly.